 2. Perform System Restore Based on Update History

 If any blue screen errors are caused by some recent events, you can perform a simple System Restore to take your Windows device to an earlier configuration.

-- From Windows search menu, open “View your Update history.”
+- From the Windows search menu, open “View your Update history.”

-- Look for a recent event at least few days before you noticed the “Store Exception” error.
+- Look for a recent event from a few days before you noticed the “Store Exception” error.
 Its date will be used to send the system to an earlier point of time.

-- Check the “Show more restore points” option at the bottom and select the event date where you want to go back again.
+- Check the “Show more restore points” option at the bottom and select the event date you want to return to.

 3. Use Windows Memory Diagnostic

-You can use Windows Memory Diagnostic app to take care of bad memory sectors that might be behind the “Unexpected Store Exception” crash.
+You can use the Windows Memory Diagnostic app to take care of bad memory sectors behind the “Unexpected Store Exception” crash.

 - Launch Windows Memory Diagnostic from the Windows search menu.